cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-incident-records.md

 1. Give me incidents led by me.

-2. Give me incidents created today
+2. Give me incidents created in the last 7 days.

-3. Give me incidents created the today, tagged as super, and not led by <user-1>
+3. Give me incidents tagged as super, and not led by <user-1>.

-4. Give me incidents created in last 7 days.
+4. Fetch incidents of type phishing which are in containment phase.

 # Next Steps